hugros-93/agentic-art/README.md

 ## 3. Artist executes the plan

-The Artist receives the `PaintingPlan`.
+The Artist receives the `PaintingPlan` and uses the tools provided by MCP.

-It is implemented using LangChain's agent framework and has access to MCP drawing tools.

-For example, it may decide to call:
+For example:

 ```text
 add_circle(